0xSooki/0xsooki.github.io/content/_index.md

 **[Eötvös Loránd University](https://www.elte.hu/en/)** · Remote
 Oct 2024 – Sep 2025

-* Designed and implemented a secure encryption module in C++ for the EuroQCI quantum communication project.
+* Contributed to the design and implementation of a secure encryption module in C++ for the EuroQCI quantum communication project.

 ### <span class="job-title-underline">Student Research Engineer</span>